SciML/sciml.ai/governance.md

 - Access to proprietary information of their employer that could potentially leak into their work with the Project.

-All members of the Council and Board shall disclose any conflict of interest they may have.
+All members of the Council and Committee shall disclose any conflict of interest they may have.
 Members with a conflict of interest in a particular issue may participate in Council discussions on that issue, but must recuse themselves from voting on the issue.